kanderoo/pomd/README.md

 # pomd: a command line pomdoro timer

-`pomd` is still a WIP, but is a fully functional [pomodoro technique](https://en.wikipedia.org/wiki/Pomodoro_Technique) timer for the command line.
+`pomd` is a fully functional [pomodoro technique](https://en.wikipedia.org/wiki/Pomodoro_Technique) timer for the command line.
 It defaults to a 25-5-30 work cycle, though that can be customized through command line arguments.

 Here it is in action: